VOL. IV - CHAPTER 7

 Charles Albert Edmonds was born on 10 July 1873 and baptised on 31 August 1873 at Herstmonceux, the son of Francis Edmonds and Emily.

 In 1911 they were living at Gardner Street, Herstmonceux, where 37 year old Charles was a domestic gardener.
+They had been married three years, but had no children.

-In 1939 Charles and Minnie were living at Bank Side, Herstmonceux where Charles was a "jobbing gardener"
+In 1939 Charles and Minnie were still living at Bank Side, Herstmonceux where Charles was a "jobbing gardener"

 Minnie Jane Edmonds of Bankside, Gardner Street, Herstmonceux died on 17 December 1957 at The Willows, Herstmonceux.
 Probate was granted to John Holt, solicitor.